AyalyBresler/slack/Readme.md

 # SLACK

-create a list of connections to slack by webAPI.
+Create an automatic connection list to Slack via the WEB API.

-create a conversations to join to slack in specific channel, create a conversations to create a new channel in the slack, return the list of the users- requests in the uses slack!
+create a conversations to join to slack according  to the channel id of the channel. create a conversations to create a new channel with the channel name in the slack, return the list of the users- conversations via the WEB API in the slack!